Frequently Asked Questions

 No. You are liable to pay only University of Canberra fees and receive a tuition fee waiver overseas.

-Students must be in at least the second year of their degree before they apply to go on exchange.
+Students must be in at least the second year of their degree in order to go on exchange.
+This means that the earliest period you can go on exchange is the 1st semester of your 2nd year.

 The exchange program is an undergraduate program, however, you may be eligible to study on exchange as a post-graduate student.
 Please contact UC Study Abroad for more information.